 Although it has considerably longer roots, the rapid development of the discipline began in the 1940s and 1950s.
 The initial impetus came early in World War II, when large numbers of scientists were called upon to apply a scientific approach to the management of the war effort for the allies.
+When the war ended, the success of this approach in the war effort spurred interest in applying it outside the military as well.
+By the early 1950s, substantial applications of management science were being seen in a variety of organizations in business, industry, and government.

-Another landmark event was the discovery in 1947 by George Dantzig of the simplex method for solving linear programming problems.
+Another landmark event in the history of management science was the discovery in 1947 by George Dantzig of the simplex method for solving linear programming problems.
 (Linear programming is the subject of several early chapters.)
-Another factor that gave great impetus to the growth of the discipline was the onslaught of the computer revolution.
+Considerable progress in developing the other techniques of management science also occurred throughout the middle of the 20th century.
+However, the very limited computational power available at that time (whether when doing the computations by hand or with the relatively primitive electronic computers of the day) prevented applying these techniques except to small problems.
+Fortunately, another factor that gave great impetus to the growth of the discipline ever since that time was the onslaught of the computer revolution.
+Even massive problems usually can be solved now with today's powerful computers.